-Fibromyalgia was once considered to be a musculoskeletal condition.
+Fibromyalgia used to be a musculoskeletal condition.
 However, it is being recognized more and more as a central nervous system condition.
 In particular, pain processing takes place differently than it does for some without fibromyalgia.
 As a result, researchers are reexamining the way doctors should care for the pain of fibromyalgia.

-One of the main concerns researchers have when it comes to fibromyalgia is the overuse of opioids for pain.
+One of the main concerns researchers have when it comes to this chronic pain condition is the overuse of opioids for pain.
 These powerful drugs affect the central nervous system in ways that could actually contribute to further fibromyalgia issues.
 There is a call for doctors to switch from pain medications that cover up symptoms to medications that may be able to help with the central nervous problems related to fibromyalgia.

 Of course, these medications also bring along a host of side effects that many would rather avoid.
 Is there a natural way to reduce the symptoms of fibromyalgia?